simonfqy/bare_bone_blog/About Martin Ester and Academia/Think twice before becoming Cenk Sahinalp's student.md

 It's understandable that Cenk refused this responsibility due to his busy schedule at Indiana University, but he could have easily avoided harming students: he could have made alternative arrangements well in advance, to let his colleagues take this responsibility, which would ensure normal operation of the MADD-Gen program.
 Why on earth didn't he do so?
 Isn't this problem completely foreseeable and easily preventable?
 Why he simply sat back to see things fall apart, as if he had nothing to do with it?

-Oh that is the answer: Cenk indeed thought it had nothing to do with him.
+Perhaps that is the answer: Cenk indeed thought it had nothing to do with him.
 After all, the consequences of funding termination wouldn't affect him personally.
 They would hit students hard, but Cenk could not care less.
 Perhaps in his mind, students are meant to be compromised, betrayed, and mistreated.

 Considering how easy it was to avoid this incident and how serious the consequences were to the students, Cenk's behavior showed an astounding level of selfishness and irresponsibility, revealing his true, disgusting nature.
 It's probably accurate to say that, Cenk's integrity and MADD-Gen program's management are jokes.